Last updated on September 13th, 2022 at 03:54 pm

 There is a famous quote “You reap what you sow”.
-But with the introduction of the above clause, it will be “You only reap what your supplier sows”
+But with the introduction of the above clause, it is going to be “You only reap what your supplier sows”

-Why Government has indirectly put the onus on the recipient to make sure that their supplier’s file return and pay tax?
+- Why Government has indirectly put the onus on the recipient to make sure that their supplier file returns and pay tax?

-Will this clause make it mandatory to furnish details of outward supplies using the invoice furnishing facility for the taxpayers who have opted for quarterly returns under the QRMP Scheme.
-It will become difficult to survive in the market if they don’t file, the credit will not reflect in GSTR 2A & GSTR 2B of their recipient which will result in blocking of working capital and excess credit in the month in which return is furnished.
+- Will this clause make it mandatory to furnish details of outward supplies using the invoice furnishing facility for the taxpayers who have opted for quarterly returns under the QRMP Scheme?
+It will become difficult to survive in the market if they don’t file, the credit will not reflect in GSTR 2B of their recipient which will result in blocking of working capital and excess credit in the month in which return is furnished.

 - In my opinion, it is very likely that this clause will be challenged in the near future.
 As one can be held responsible for their own deeds or misdeeds and not for the deeds of people they enter into business.